Law Firm Provides Effective Judgment Enforcement in New Jersey

 Serving small businesses and large corporations across the country

 Snellings Law LLC can assist your business in all phases of debt collection.
-With more than a decade of experience in collection matters, our collections lawyer in New Jersey is fully prepared to help you.
-Whether you involve us from the beginning with the initial demand letter or you need assistance enforcing a judgment you have already obtained, we act swiftly to recover the compensation you are owed.
+We have more than a decade of experience in collection matters.
+Our collections lawyer in New Jersey therefore has the knowledge and experience to help you.
+Whether you involve us from the beginning with the initial demand letter or you need assistance enforcing a judgment you have already obtained, we act swiftly to recover the compensation the law owes you.
 We have creative strategies for collecting your debt, and we use every resource available to enforce your judgment.

 What happens after we get a judgment?

 A collections lawyer in New Jersey can take numerous steps to enforce your judgment.
 Some of the available collection tools we can assist you with include:

 - Wage garnishments.
 A wage garnishment allows a creditor to receive a percentage of the judgment-debtor’s paycheck until the court-awarded amount is paid in full.

 - Bank levies.
 A bank levy allows a creditor to freeze a bank account to receive payment on the judgment amount.

 - Liens.
 A judgment creditor can place a lien on either the judgment debtor’s real property or personal property.

 - Depositions.
 We can conduct depositions (or interview under oath) of judgment debtors to determine the location of their assets.

 - Seizures and writs of execution.
 With the assistance of a sheriff, a creditor can seize assets and property owned by the judgment debtor to satisfy the judgment amount.